Whitney's formulas for curves on surfaces: Curves with base points

-\begin{rem} One can calculate $\gT$ when $T\to \infty$ in another way, using intersections with the graph of the so-called separatrices of $X$.
-Separatrices of $X$ are trajectories of $X$ which bound regions of different dynamics of the flow on $\S$.
-The idea is that, under appropriate assumptions on $X$, as $T \to \infty$, the curve $\g_T$ is attracted into a neighborhood of the union of separatrices of $X$.
+This method of calculating $\ginfty$ may be applied to a wider class of vector fields as well.
+Separatrices of a field are then trajectories which bound regions of different dynamics of the flow on $\S$.
+Under appropriate assumptions on the field the curve $\g_T$ is attracted, as $T \to \infty$, into a neighborhood of the union of separatrices.
+Therefore $\ginfty$ may be calculated from the intersections of $\g$ with them.
+However, for a general vector field this approach involves a number of technicalities and requires a lengthy treatment, so we omit it here. \end{rem}

-An interested reader may easily visualize it in the simplest case of a gradient vector field of a Morse function on $\S=\S_{m,0}$.
-In this case, separatrices form a graph with vertices in the critical points, with each pair of neighboring critical points connected by two edges (resulting in a total of $2m+2$ vertices and $4m+4$ edges).

-For a general vector field this approach involves a number of technicalities and requires a lengthy treatment, so we decided to omit it. \end{rem}